 \paragraph{Multisensory causal inference model comparison and data prediction.}

 We evaluate our method on a popular computational neuroscience model that determines how the brain combines sensory stimuli from different sources \citep{kording2007causal}.
-Using publicly available data from an audio-visual localization experiment~\citep{liu2025distilling}, we consider two model variants, each with 7 free parameters, differing only in their auditory recalibration parameter $\rho \in \{1, \nicefrac{4}{3}\}$, and evaluate two tasks: \textbf{(1) Model selection.} For each method, we train two TNP models on two simulators, one with $\rho=1$ and the other with $\rho = \nicefrac{4}{3}$.
-We then use the trained models for the challenging task of computing the log marginal likelihood (LML) of real experimental data.
-Computing the LML requires evaluating the joint likelihood~\citep{murphy2012machine}:\looseness=-1
+Using publicly available data from an audio-visual localization experiment~\citep{liu2025distilling}, we consider two model variants, each with 7 free parameters, differing only in their auditory recalibration parameter $\rho \in \{1, \nicefrac{4}{3}\}$, and evaluate two tasks: \textbf{(1) Model selection.} For each method, we train two models on simulators with $\rho=1$ and $\rho = \nicefrac{4}{3}$.
+We use the trained models for the challenging task of computing the log marginal likelihood (LML) of real experimental data, which requires evaluating the joint likelihood~\citep{murphy2012machine}:\looseness=-1

-which is inherently an autoregressive prediction task, as each prediction conditions on all previous data points, so perfectly suited for our models.
+which is inherently an autoregressive prediction task, as each prediction conditions on all previous data points, so it is perfectly suited for our models.
 For each dataset, we estimate the ground-truth LML for both $\rho = 1$ and $\rho = \nicefrac{4}{3}$ using S-VBMC, a method proven effective on similar problems~\citep{acerbi2018bayesian,silvestrin2025stacking}.
-We report LML RMSE and $\Delta$LML RMSE (the \emph{difference} between model metrics, useful for model comparison) in \cref{tab:bav-results}. \textbf{(2) Data prediction.} Using the model selected in (1), we predict outputs on the real dataset and report average log-likelihood (\cref{tab:bav-results}).
+We report LML RMSE and $\Delta$LML RMSE (the \emph{difference} between model metrics, useful for model comparison) in \cref{tab:bav-results}. \textbf{(2) Data prediction.} Using the model selected in (1), we predict outputs on the real dataset and report average log-\arxiv{predictive densities} (\cref{tab:bav-results}).
 See \cref{appendix-experiment_details-bav} for experimental details and \cref{appendix-experiment_details-evals} for evaluation settings.

 \textit{Results.} We evaluate our method using data from the 15 participants of the original study, extracting two non-overlapping subsets of 400 experimental trials each (400 data points), resulting in a total of 30 datasets.
 The model trained with $\rho = \nicefrac{4}{3}$ generally achieves better (higher) LML than $\rho = 1$, aligning with the original finding that participants are remapping their auditory space to match the visual range~\citep{liu2025distilling}. \cref{fig:bav-results} shows that the LML and \(\Delta\)LML approximations obtained with our method are remarkably close to the ground-truth.
 Furthermore, our method performs on par with TNP-D-AR and outperforms all other baselines on model comparison (\cref{tab:bav-results}).
 All models except TNP-ND perform similarly on the data prediction task.
 For additional results, see \cref{appendix-additional_experiments_bav}.